jomartin-999/spring-boot-for-vmware-gemfire/docs/cloudfoundry.md

 Cache service in your Pivotal CloudFoundry environment.
 You can then bind multiple PCC service instances to your Spring Boot application.

+However, [spring-boot-gemfire-name] only
-However, Spring Boot for VMware GemFire (SBDG) only auto-configures one PCC service instance for your Spring Boot application.
-This does not mean that it is not possible to use multiple PCC service instances with your Spring Boot application, just that SBDG only auto-configures one service instance for you.
+auto-configures one PCC service instance for your Spring Boot application.
+This does not mean that it is not possible to use multiple PCC service instances with your Spring Boot application, just that [spring-boot-gemfire-name] only auto-configures one service instance for you.

 You must select which PCC service instance your Spring Boot application automatically auto-configures for you when you have multiple instances and want to target a specific PCC service instance to use.

-To do so, declare the following SBDG property in Spring Boot `application.properties`:
+To do so, declare the following [spring-boot-gemfire-name] property in Spring Boot `application.properties`:

 Example 5.
 Spring Boot application.properties targeting a specific PCC